NYCPlanning/labs-factfinder-api/README.md

 | boroughs                  | Boro2020                | ACS, Census                   |
 | city                      | City2020                | ACS, Census                   |

-Each row within the profile tables have a unique geoid, geotype pair of values.
+Each row within the survey tables have a unique geoid, geotype pair of values.

 <a name="selection"></a>
 #### Selections, Selection geotype and Selection hash Ids